Timeless Journeys Off-the-Beaten-Path Adventures

 If you think you would like to join us, please read this short story Southwest Stories Magazine asked me to write for their August 2021 issue, so that you get a good idea of what is involved in the trip: click here.
 The story starts on page 20; it is a 104-page issue, so give it a moment to load.

-From our camps (we will have four separate, rustic camps in the middle of nowhere, three for two nights, and when we camp of the remote mesa, we will be there for just one night, under millions of stars with zero light pollution), we hike for an hour or more to the murals on unmaintained, rocky, sometimes quite steep trails.
+From our camps (we will have four separate, rustic camps in the middle of nowhere, three for two nights, and when we camp of the remote mesa, we will be there for just one night, under millions of stars with zero light pollution), we hike for an hour or more to the murals on unmaintained, rocky, sometimes rather steep trails.
 There will be some boulder-hopping through very rocky arroyos.
-If you have knee/ankle, or mobility problems, or need hiking poles, this is not your trip.
+If you have knee/ankle, or mobility problems, or need hiking poles, this is not your trip (hiking poles get stuck in the rocks and can trip you, easily).
 You will need to be comfortable trekking in the mountains, and have recent hiking experience doing so.
-Age is not an issue, but for your safety, as well as for the group as a whole, fitness level is.
+Age is not an issue at all, but for your safety, as well as for the group as a whole, fitness level is.

 "Six days deep in two canyons in Baja and 7 caves.
 Riding 20+ miles with thousands of feet of elevation gain and loss, camping in the bottom of palm canyons or staying at ranchos with local Californios, to see the most amazing pictographs I have ever seen.
 But we also saw some Great petroglyphs, found metates and manos, and lots of sea shell and obsidian flakes.
 Truly a fantastic trip with great people and memories that will last a very long time." ~ Kirk A. Astroth, Tucson, AZ, archeologist.